-Yamaguchi prefecture is the prefecture which is the westernmost point of Honshu.
-Yamaguchi Prefecture faces the calm Seto Inland Sea on the south side, while the north side faces the wild Japanese sea.
-Shinkansen runs in the southern area of this prefecture, but in the north area it is inconvenient to get to.
-Since there are various areas in this prefecture, please find your favorite tourist spot by all means.
+Yamaguchi Prefecture is the westernmost prefecture of Honshu.
+Yamaguchi Prefecture faces the calm Seto Inland Sea to the south and the rough Sea of Japan to the north.
+The Shinkansen runs in the southern part of the prefecture, but it is inconvenient in the northern part of the prefecture.

 Table of Contents